A painted stone tile fireplace can add a simple elegance to a home. Learn how to add paint to a tile fireplace with these simple steps.

 The paint needs to be matte finish or eggshell, in my opinion.
 Anything shiny will cause lots of reflections with dark paint and may cause the fireplace makeover not to look as good as it should.

-- Chalk paint or primer
+- Chalk paint or primer (first coat)

 - sturdy brush for stones